eXascaleInfolab/clubmark/README.md

 The timeout is set to 90 min for the following actions: networks generation and then for each network a) clustering and b) evaluation by each specified measure.
 The network here is each shuffle of each instance of each network type.

-### Shuffling of the existend networks, clsutering algorithm  execution and evalaution
+### Shuffling of the existent networks, clustering algorithm  execution and evaluation
 ```sh
 $ pypy ./benchmark.py -ie%5='realnets' -cr -a="daoc" -r -qenx -th=1
 ```
 This command makes 5 shuffles for each network in the `./realnets/` directory (already existent shuffles of this network are backed up), converts networks to the .rcg format, executes `daoc` algorithm for all shuffles and evaluates `NMI_max` with timeout for each activity equal to 1 hour.

-> Already existent shuffles / clusterings / evalautions are backed up to the timestamped `.gzip` archive.
+> Already existent shuffles / clusterings / evaluations are backed up to the timestamped `.gzip` archive.

 ### Aggregation of the specified evaluation results